Ultimate Gift Guide for Daycare Kids

 Don’t just get the latest toy.
 Their parents, friends, grandparents and so many other people are buying them fun toys to play with.
 Most kids have so many toys, they can’t even play with all of them.
 Try to think of something out of the box.

 Any post on this blog may contain affiliate links which pay me a very small commission for items you purchase using the links but costs you nothing extra.
 I can help defray a small percentage of the cost of producing the blog to share information with you.

 Some of the things I’ve bought for my daycare kids over the years include:

 - Children’s Bible-This is a great one if you run a faith-based program.

 - Piggy banks and rolls of pennies to feed them

 - Personalized puzzles (Melissa and Doug will add names on puzzles)

-- Garden tools and seeds (we garden at daycare, so it’s cool to think they could take that home with them too) Click on the picture to view a set.
+- Garden tools and seeds (we garden at daycare, so it’s cool to think they could take that home with them too)

 I asked a bunch of my friends what they give their daycare kids and I got a lot of really cool and unique ideas.
 I love polling providers; they are a great group of folks.
 Here is a list of what they said:

-- Books was the most popular answer and I absolutely LOVE that.
+- Books were the most popular answer and I absolutely LOVE that.
 It makes me happy to think of all those kids getting books!
 Click here to see why reading to kids is one of the most important things you can do.